Destinations: NinjaTrader vs Tradovate

 Multi-account placement

 Both destinations accept a comma-separated account list and place the order on each account.
-Each account gets its own independent execution: the alert is replicated per account and every copy runs through the full pipeline (rate limit, trade windows, account switches) exactly as on NinjaTrader, and each shows as its own Alert History row.
-On Tradovate, every name must be a linked Tradovate account.
+Each account gets an independent execution through that destination's validation, controls, and broker dispatcher, and each shows as its own Alert History row.
+Relative Tradovate prices are resolved once before fan-out so every child uses the same quote basis.
+On Tradovate, every name must identify one linked account unambiguously.

 cycle_accounts=true works too: one account per signal instead of all of them.
-NinjaTrader cycles based on Account Manager monitor state (skipping stopped accounts); Tradovate accounts have no monitors yet, so cycling currently always selects the first listed account.
+Both destinations cycle based on Account Manager monitor state, skipping accounts a monitor has stopped — Tradovate monitors lock accounts through the same mechanism as NinjaTrader.

 key=your-secret-key;